Skip to Content

 • Can only print A4

-• More expensive then using your own fabrics
+• More expensive than using your fabrics

 Iron on transfer paper

-2. Place the paper in the printer paper feeder.
+Step 2: Place the paper in the printer paper feeder.
 Make sure you put the paper on the right side for printing.
 This will be marked on the paper.

 mirror image menu